50+ Tips For Optimizing Your Website

 A favicon is the small icon or logo that is commonly displayed in the tab on the top of browsers nect to the page’s title and next to bookmarks.
 Having a favicon shows your professionalism and differentiates your site from the users’ other open tabs or bookmarks.
 Favicons are typically 16×16 pixels and can be installed by being linked in the section of your HTML.
 There are even plenty easy-to-use favicon generators, so you don’t have to be graphic designer to create one.

-Test that your website is mobile responsive using Google’s Mobile Friendly Test.
+Test that your website is mobile responsive using EXPERTE.com.
 Ensure your website is using responsive CSS coding to dynamically display the right layouts for varying size screens.
 Clickable elements, such as links, should be sized properly and with enough spacing to accommodate fingers.

 Less optimal: If your root domain is not using responsive CSS and instead using a subdomain for mobile (ie. http://m.example.com), signal the relationship between two URLs by tag with rel=”canonical” and rel=”alternate” elements.
 Read more on using sub-domains has an alternative to responsive CSS here.